scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         There is a new command which will automatically figure out these points, and the user may control them directly through Point Info (Element-\>Get Info).
-At the same time I figured I might as well do the same thing for counter masks, so FontForge will read counter masks in from otf file (I did not implement this for type1s), there is a new command to try and make a guess as to what they should be, and the user may control them directly
+At the same time I figured I might as well do the same thing for counter masks, so websharpstudios will read counter masks in from otf file (I did not implement this for type1s), there is a new command to try and make a guess as to what they should be, and the user may control them directly